Hot QCD Phase Diagram From Holographic Einstein-Maxwell-Dilaton Models: Introduction

-Let us first analyze thermal SYM theory\footnote{That the SYM theory is completely inadequate as a holographic model for the confined phase of QCD is immediately obvious from e.g. the fact that SYM is a CFT and QCD is not.
-Even if one considers a comparison of SYM with just pure YM theory (i.e. the pure gluon sector of QCD without dynamical quarks), issues remain since YM features linear confinement between static, infinitely heavy probe quarks (corresponding to an area law for the Wilson loop \cite{Greensite:2011zz}) and a mass gap in the spectrum.} as a possible ``proxy'' for the strongly coupled deconfined QGP, as it has been commonly considered within a considerable part of the holographic literature for years.
+Let us first analyze thermal SYM theory\footnote{That the SYM theory is completely inadequate as a holographic model for the confined phase of QCD is immediately obvious from e.g. the fact that SYM is a CFT and QCD is a nonconformal QFT with a mass gap in the spectrum.
+Even if one considers a comparison of SYM with just pure YM theory (i.e. the pure gluon sector of QCD without dynamical quarks), the issues remain since YM features linear confinement between static, infinitely heavy probe quarks (corresponding to an area law for the Wilson loop \cite{Greensite:2011zz}) and a mass gap in the spectrum.} as a possible ``proxy'' for the strongly coupled deconfined QGP, as it has been commonly considered within a considerable part of the holographic literature for years.
 It is often said that SYM theory has some qualitative features in common with QCD at the typical temperatures attained by the QGP in heavy-ion collisions, namely: within the considered temperature window, both theories are strongly coupled, deconfined, with non-Abelian vector fields corresponding to gluons transforming in the adjoint representation of the gauge group, and their $\eta/s$ have comparable magnitude.

 Although the points above are true, they are insufficient to establish a reliable connection between SYM and QCD.
 Indeed, there are infinitely many different holographic theories with the same properties listed above.
 In fact, all gauge-gravity duals are strongly coupled and all isotropic and translationally invariant Einstein's\footnote{That is, with the kinetic term for the metric field in the bulk action given by the usual Einstein-Hilbert term with two derivatives.} gauge-gravity duals have a specific shear viscosity given by the ``(quasi)universal holographic'' result $\eta/s=1/4\pi$ \cite{Kovtun:2004de,Policastro:2001yc,Buchel:2003tz}, which is actually a clear indication that even for nonconformal gauge-gravity duals with running coupling (which is not the case of SYM theory, since it is a CFT), the effective coupling of the holographic theory remains large at all temperature scales.
 Consequently, classical gauge-gravity duals lack asymptotic freedom, featuring instead a strongly coupled ultraviolet fixed point, being asymptotic safe but not asymptotic free.
 Moreover, there are infinitely many different holographic duals with deconfined phases at high temperatures.
 In the face of this infinite degeneracy of holographic gauge-gravity duals with the very same generic features often employed to ``justify'' the use of SYM theory as a ``proxy'' for the QGP, one may be led to conclude that such a choice is not well-defined.
 One may argue that this choice is more related to the fact that SYM theory is the most well-known and one of the simplest examples of gauge-gravity duality, than to any realistic phenomenological connection between the SYM plasma and the real-world QGP.